 - Nozzle – You can get different types of nozzles that are best for different jobs.
 Usually the nozzles are specified as angles or degrees.
 The bigger the angle the wider the sheet of water it sprays.
 So a 0 degree nozzle will just shoot a straight, direct flow of water at the target.
 A 45 degree angle will spray a wide sheet of water and thus cover a wider area (but at the cost of less pressure).

-Types & Uses of Pressure Washers
+Types, Styles & Uses Of Pressure Washers

 The best way to pick your power washer is to know beforehand how you will use it.
 The bigger the jobs – the more powerful a unit you’ll need.
 In general, the least powerful and least expensive gasoline powered pressure washers are about the same power and cost as the most powerful and most expensive electric units.
 Here’s a list of the best pressure washers available.